elap2/ICU-Patient-Admission-Prediction-Covid-19-/README.md

 # ICU-Patient-Admission-Prediction-Covid-19+
-To do an estimation of how many patients are being admitted to the intensive care unit or acute care patients is essential for hospital planning.
+To do an estimation of how many patients are being admitted to the intensive care unit or acute care patients is essential for hospital planning during Lockdown, and Lockdown release.
+For this purpose is the doubling an essential parameter.

 This App is a Consola App (.NET Core) written in C sharp created in Microsoft Visual Studio 2019.
 It can run on Windows, Linux and MacOs.

-Clone or Download all the files into one folder.

-For MacOs you will need to be able to run
+For MacOs you will need to be able to run .NET Core applications

+# Clone or Download all the files into one folder.

 From this pre-print https://doi.org/10.1101/2020.03.24.20042762 Corresponding Author: David Scheinker from Lucile Packard Children’s Hospital, Stanford, CA First Author: Teng Zhang Standford Department of Management Science and Engineering, Stanford University School of Engineering, Stanford, CA

 # To view the on-line calculator please click on this link:
 https://surf.stanford.edu/covid-19-tools/covid-19-hospital-projections/

 # What is the advantage of this App?

+This calculator does not need to be online, it is straight forward and gives you a picture of the number

 <table>
     <thead>